mlvtito/aurelia-jspm-cli/README.md

 ### Mocking API

-You can use the the auto-reload light server and mocking API used by your front-end application.
+You can use the the auto-reload light server to mock API used by your front-end application.
 Execute :
 ``npm run start:mockapi``

 Mock server will respond to every uri which start with "/mock/api".
-Mock server will search for response into `test/mockapi` directory.
+It will search for response into `test/mockapi` directory.
 The first subdirectory must be the HTTP method and must contains a path identical to the request uri.